12 December 2020

 Data Vault 2.0 should be treated with caution.
 You should not try to implement it without training and consultancy support from people with some practical experience.
 There are many traps for the unwary that are not immediately obvious to the newcomer.
 Having an experienced modeller to hold your hands at least for the early stages will be invaluable.

-Something that may not be immediately obvious is the sheer “explanation tax” involved in adopting Data Vault 2.0.
+Something that may not be immediately obvious is the sheer "explanation tax" involved in adopting Data Vault 2.0.
 You will spend a lot of time explaining the nuances to stakeholders, both technical and non-technical.
-It is easy to underestimate just how much of a burden this on-going explanation and justification can be.
+It is easy to underestimate just how much of an on-going burden this can be.

 Data Vault 2.0 is regarded as an outlier compared with more established methodologies such as Kimball and Inmon.
 The community around it is relatively small (though helpful).
 It lacks the wide acceptance enjoyed by relational and dimensional modelling.
 It may be met with suspicion by any colleagues who are accustomed to more conventional data warehouse architecture.